sigp/lighthouse/book/src/merge-migration.md

       not be `8551`, see their documentation for details.
 3. Add the `--execution-jwt` flag.
     - This is the path to a file containing a 32-byte secret for authenticating the BN with the execution engine.
-In this example our execution engine is Geth, so we've chosen the default location for Geth.
-Your execution engine might have a different path.
 It is critical that both the BN and execution engine reference a file with the same value, otherwise they'll fail to communicate.